kansasraptor/GameTimeDandL/DTR.md

 Dale
 * Good with Git, terminal, tech stack.
-* Good at organizing the /code.
+* Good at organizing the code.
 * Strengthening JavaScript.

 ## What Tools for Project Management